What does it mean to develop a model?

 In Baseten, developing a model means:- Packaging your model code and weights: Wrap your trained model into a structured project that includes your inference logic and dependencies.

-- Configuring the model environment: Define everything needed to run your model—from Python packages to system dependencies and secrets.
+- Configuring the model environment: Define everything needed to run your model: Python packages, system dependencies, and secrets.

 Development flow on Baseten